• Find My Drone

 DJI Neo 2

 The cheapest quiet drone worth buying.
-At $229 and 151 grams, it benefits from the same weight-based physics advantage as the Mini 3.
-DJI specifically engineered the Neo 2's motors to run at 71 dB, noticeably quieter than the original Neo's whiny motor profile.
+At $199 and 151 grams, it is the lightest pick here, and DJI specifically engineered the Neo 2's motors to run around 71 dB, noticeably quieter than the original Neo's whiny motor profile.

 360-degree obstacle avoidance with front LiDAR, gesture control, and 4K/100fps slow motion from a 151-gram drone.
-The f/2.2 aperture on a 1/2-inch sensor falls behind the bigger cameras on this list in low light, and real-world battery life of 9-13 minutes means short sessions.
+The f/2.2 aperture on a 1/2-inch sensor falls behind the bigger cameras on this list in low light, and real-world battery life of 9 to 13 minutes means short sessions.
 For quick, quiet selfie shots on a budget, it delivers where it counts.

 FAQ